riemann1859/Queries-and-Visualizations-on-Northwind-database/README.md

 Q8.
 Create a report showing the first name, last name, and country of all employees not in the UnitedStates.\
 Q9.
 Find customers who has spent more than $25,000 in total.\
 Q10.
 Calculate total revenue for each category. \
 Q11.
-On what day of the week do Northwind Traders  sell the most on average?
+On what day of the week do Northwind Traders  sell the most on average?  \
+Q12.
+List all employers and their contact names in customer companies and the number of order contacts between each pair.